-Funding the Nation's Surface Transportation System
+Funding the Nation's Surface Transportation System - High Risk Issue

 The nation's surface transportation system is critical to the economy and affects the daily life of most Americans.
 However, the costs to repair and upgrade the nation's surface transportation system to meet current and future demands are estimated in the hundreds of billions of dollars, and a sustainable solution to funding surface transportation has yet to be found.